DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

 ---
 ## 2. Create Basic Visuals
 - Create a bar chart showing the average score of each test.
+  - Created slide *BarChart-AvgTest*.
-  - Created Chart 1.1 on slide *BarChart-AvgTest* which is a bar chart displaying the average score of each test.
+  - Added Chart 1.1 = bar chart displaying the average score of each test.
 - Create a column chart showing the final scores by student.
+  - Created slide *ColChart-Final*.
-  - Created Chart 2.1 on slide *ColChart-Final* which is a column chart displaying the final score by student.
+  - Added Chart 2.1 = column chart displaying the final score by student.
 - Create a pie chart or donut chart showing the distribution of letter grades.
+  - Created slide *PieChart-Letter*.
-  - Created Chart 3.1 on slide *PieChart-Letter* which is a pie chart dispalying the percentage of student who obtianed each grade (Count is dispalyed when hovering over segment).
+  - Added Chart 3.1 = pie chart dispalying the percentage of student who obtianed each grade (Count is dispalyed when hovering over segment).
-- Compiled all charts on slide *Basic Visuals* and renamed the charts:
+- Created slide *Basic Visuals* and copied all charts:
   -  Chart 1.2 = copy of Chart 1.1
   -  Chart 2.2 = copy of Chart 2.1
   -  Chart 3.2 = copy of Chart 3.1